alexeykukuyashniy/CurrencyExchange/README.md

 Database: PostgreSQL.
 Back End: base language - Python.
 Flask, SQLAlchemy, JWT authentication.
 Front End: base language TypeScript.
-React, Redux, Redux-Form.
+React, Redux, Redux-Form, PrimeReact, ReactStrap.
+Build: Webpack with TSLint included.

 Note.
 Hooks not used since they are applicable to the functional components only while class components used in the application.